-Our interactions with the world consist of perceiving, feeling, acting, and thinking – four basic processes that aid our survival and well-being.
-We don’t often perceive these processes as distinct steps because they operate subconsciously in tandem with each other.
+Our interactions with the world comprise perceiving, feeling, acting, and thinking, four basic processes that aid our survival and well-being.
+We rarely perceive these processes as distinct steps because they operate subconsciously in tandem with each other.

 Consider, for example, a trip to the bookstore.
 As you peruse the rows of books, a title finally catches your eye (perceiving).
 You are curious and wonder whether it is what you’re looking for (thinking).
 As you read the table of contents, you really like what it says and desire to read more (feeling).
 Finally, your experience culminates with the decision to take the book to the register and purchase it (acting).

-The example above illustrates a holistic process that operates seamlessly, without any true delineation of when one process ends and the other begins.
-Additionally, it is important to understand that these processes can function in any order.
+The example above illustrates a holistic process that operates seamlessly, with no true delineation of when one process ends and the other begins.
+It is important to note these processes can function in any order.
 For example, if you hate a particular person (feeling), you are likely to dwell on something negative that they’ve done (thinking), which compels you to avoid them (acting) when you see them (perceiving).

 Emotion as a Key Player

-In general, the interaction between thoughts, emotions, and behavior is a synergistic process.
-However, many philosophers and scientists across time have asserted that emotion is the key player in the process, indicating that it exerts a strong influence on thoughts and behavior.
+The interaction between thoughts, emotions, and behavior is a synergistic process.
+However, philosophers and scientists across time have asserted that emotion is the key player because it has a strong influence on thoughts and behavior.

 Functionalist perspectives of emotions conceptualize emotion as an evolutionary adaptive response that organizes cognitive, experiential, behavioral, and physiological reactions to changes in the environment.
 In other words, emotions play a key function in our survival.

-There is a general consensus that emotions play a key role in decisions.
-In fact, researchers have found that people with specific types of brain damage that impair their ability to experience emotions also have a decreased ability to make good decisions.
+There is a consensus that emotions play a key role in decisions.
+In fact, researchers have found that people who have specific types of brain damage that impair their ability to experience emotions also have a decreased ability to make good decisions.

 Ways to Manage Thoughts and Emotions